iampearlep/iampearlep/README.md

 - 🔭 I’m currently working on **projects with React and TailwindCss**

-- 🌱 I’m currently learning more of **Javascript, React, RestAPI and TailwindCss**
+- 🌱 I’m currently learning more of **Typescript, React, and Next.js**

 - 👯 I’m looking to collaborate on **projects with other young developers**